Nils Lofgren: Solo career

 On June 23, 2006, Lofgren performed at a benefit concert for Arthur Lee at New York's Beacon Theatre, along with Robert Plant, Ian Hunter, Yo La Tengo and Garland Jeffreys.
 In 2007, he appeared playing guitar as part of Jerry Lee Lewis' backing band for Lewis' Last Man Standing Live concert DVD.
 He released The Loner – Nils Sings Neil, an album of acoustic covers of Neil Young songs, in 2008.

-In September 2008, Lofgren had hip replacement surgery for both of his hips as a result of years of playing basketball, "performance 'flips' on stage, and age."
+In September 2008, Lofgren had hip replacement surgery for both of his hips as a result of years of playing basketball, performing back flips on stage, and age.

 In August 2014, a box set, Face the Music, was released on the Fantasy label.
-The career-spanning retrospective contains nine CD's and a DVD covering 45 years.
+The career-spanning retrospective contains nine CDs and a DVD covering 45 years.

-The creation of Lofgren's 2015 live album UK 2015 Face the Music Tour was inspired by his wife Amy commenting that his recent live shows were the best she'd seen him do, as well as fans wanting to have a recording of the show they’d just seen.
+The creation of Lofgren's 2015 live album UK 2015 Face the Music Tour was inspired by his wife Amy commenting that his recent live shows were the best she had seen him perform, as well as fans wanting to have a recording of the show they had just seen.

-In December 2018, PBS NewsHour aired a 10-minute career retrospective Nils Lofgren: 50 years of ‘just being a guy in the band’.
+In December 2018, PBS NewsHour aired a 10-minute career retrospective Nils Lofgren: 50 years of 'just being a guy in the band.

 Lofgren was a guest on a "Private Lives" one-hour radio special on East London Radio in the UK in October 2020.
 This series is shared across radio stations online and on FM/DAB, covering much of the UK.

 Bruce Springsteen and the E Street Band

 In 1984, he joined Bruce Springsteen's backing band, the E Street Band, as the replacement for Steven Van Zandt on guitar and vocals, in time for Springsteen's Born in the U.S.A.
 Tour.
-Lofgren would appear on his first Springsteen album with 1987's Tunnel of Love and its Tunnel of Love Express and Human Rights Now! supporting tours.
-In 1989 Springsteen broke up the E Street Band and Lofgren returned to his solo work.
+Lofgren appeared on his first Springsteen album with 1987's Tunnel of Love, playing the guitar solo on the title track, and took part in the Tunnel of Love Express and Human Rights Now! supporting tours in 1988.
+In 1989, Springsteen broke up the E Street Band and Lofgren returned to his solo work.